forestryio/forestry.io/hugo/content/docs/git-sync/manual-setup.md

 To add a new key to your GitLab repo, navigate to `https://gitlab.com/$USERNAME/$REPOSITORY/settings/repository`, substituting `$USERNAME` and `$REPOSITORY` for the path to your repository, and expand the **Deploy Keys** section.

 Youy may add a label for this deploy key in the **Title** field to identify what this key is for.
-Paste the private key provided by Forestry in the **Key** field.
+Paste the public key provided by Forestry in the **Key** field.

 Make sure to check the **Write access allowed** box before clicking the **Add key** button to add this key to your repository.